CeIIHunter/veency/README.md

 ### To install...
 * Copy the "Veency.dylib" file to this folder on your mobile:  /Library/MobileSubstrate/DynamicLibraries/
-* Restart springboard on the device or power the device off and back on.
+* Power the device off and back on.